After-Shock/Cloudbox-wiki/Configuring-Settings.md

     - Note: Whenever this option changed (i.e. "`absent` -> `present`" or "`present` -> `absent`", a manual backup (`sudo ansible-playbook cloudbox.yml --tags backup`) must be run once in order to enable or disable the backup schedule.
 Alternatively, you can manually modify the backup schedule by editing the cronjob (i.e. `sudo crontab -e`).

-  - `pushover_app_token`: Pushover app token.
+  - `pushover_app_token`: Pushover App Token.
 Enables notifications to be sent when a backup task starts and finishes (requires both the `Pushover App Token` and the `Pushover User Key`).
 Default is blank.

-  - `pushover_user_key`: Pushover user key.
+  - `pushover_user_key`: Pushover User Key.
 Enables notifications to be sent when a backup task starts and finishes (requires both the `Pushover App Token` and the `Pushover User Key`).
 Default is blank.

 ## 3. Saving Settings ##